 PricewaterhouseCoopers Australia, 2005-2009

 - I spent nearly four years in the assurance practice, working on technology, media and entertainment companies.
-I was a Senior Accountant, that managed audit teams conducting the financial reporting requirements of companies, and as such have had a very broad exposure to the operation and management of companies as a visiting insider.
+I was a Senior Accountant, that managed audit teams conducting the financial reporting requirements of companies.

 - I successfully pitched, piloted, and oversaw the institutionalisation of social media tools at the firm, on a special piece of work I headed up that saw me drive a knowledge sharing and collaboration cultural-change program.